Neohertz/neocache/README.md

 # Neocache
-A versatile and preformant cache module for instances and beyond.
+A blazingly fast caching module for instances and beyond.

 ## Example Usage
 ```lua